 What Even Is Family Planning?

 I never learned anything about the reproductive system at home or at the private Jewish schools I attended.
 Sex was not to be talked about.
 And masturbation was definitely not talked about either.
+And don’t even get me started on sex toys.
 Men are not even allowed to masturbate because they would be wasting seed.
 The sole purpose of ultra-orthodox Jews having sex is to have babies.
 Birth control and condoms are out of the question.
 There are even a whole set of rules about how and when you’re allowed to have sex.
 It’s terrible.

 I recently watched the series Love, Sex, & goop on Netflix.
 It really got me thinking.
 So many women experience pain during sex.
 So many men have no idea how to pleasure a woman.
 Sex is not only about that one great act.
 It’s way more.
 The majority of women that I’ve spoken to about sex over the years, Americans and people of lots of other nationalities, do not experience an orgasm often with their partners.
 So many women fake orgasms, it’s truly sad.